5 min read

 The 'what?' framing intends to instill a sense of hope from the very start - that this is a question that we can, and fully intend to, answer.
 Why not 'which'?
 Again, this comes down to our principle of being unconstrained.
 'Which?' would suggest a finite set of future worlds we may choose between.
 In designing and defining an ideal future we are in one sense selecting from an infinite set of possible futures, meaning the 'what?' framing is grammatically correct.
 What Future World?

-In time, I will enable content creation and sharing for all members of the community, and transform WFW? from a one-way blog with a thriving comments section into a truly distributed organization and community of ideas.
+In time, I hope to enable content creation and sharing for all members of the community, and transform WFW? from a one-way blog with a thriving comments section into a truly distributed organisation and community of ideas.
 We will simply not achieve our mission as fast if I am the only one truly free to contribute novel ideas.

 Please share your thoughts if you have any feedback on What Future World? or the vision for the community.